Real People. Real Stories: Teigan's Story

 What would you like people to take away from learning about your story, Teigan?

-I would like for people to see that there is hope.
 I am only one of the people living with Refsum, and a lot of people have completely different experiences to me.
 But when I was diagnosed, I was afraid that I would have less opportunity to do the things I love, or to have a successful career.
-Refsum is so rare and unstudied that the information available to me at the time was limited (and quite alarming) until I received proper care from specialists, and found resources like the DARE foundation.
+Refsum is so rare and unstudied that the information available to me at the time was limited (and quite alarming) until I received proper care from specialists, and found resources like the Global DARE Foundation.

 I hope that other people newly diagnosed with Refsum are able to connect with me and others through the community Global DARE has helped create, and use their resources to improve their quality of life.